 If you are assaulted or threatened abroad

-Contact the local authorities and file a police report immediately.
+- Contact the local authorities and file a police report.

-Contact family and friends at home regularly to reassure them of your safety and well-being, especially if you have been unable to contact them immediately after the assault.
+- Contact family and friends at home regularly to reassure them that you are all right, especially if you have been unable to contact them immediately after the assault.

 - To help cope with the trauma, discuss the incident with family and friends or with a professional.